sneeuwballen/benchpress/README.md

 - `-v` and `-vv` can be used to get more verbose output.
 - if the environment variable `LOGS_FILE` is set to a filename, logs will be written to that file.

+### ENV var options

+Some internal parameters of benchpress can be set using environment variables:

+- "BENCHPRESS_BUSY_TIMEOUT" controls the busy timeout of the sql database used by benchpress, in miliseconds.
+Default is 3000.

 ### Web interface